 - Oracle Application Express (APEX)

 APEX is a low-code development platform that enables you to build scalable and secure enterprise applications that can be deployed anywhere.
+It's included with Autonomous Database and requires no installation.
 APEX users can access models and results from Oracle Machine Learning.

 - Security lists